pjnalls/pjnalls/README.md

 </h2>

-👷 I create, enhance, and maintain React, Angular, .NET, and React Native web and mobile apps and services where I work, and I like listening to a lot of video game music, watching video game speedruns, and being in yoga in my free time.<br/>
+👷 I create, enhance, and maintain React, Angular, and React Native web and mobile apps where I work, and I like listening to a lot of video game music, watching video game speedruns, and being in yoga in my free time.<br/>
-I primarily write code in TypeScript and C#, am currently sharpening my React Native skills, and can read in multiple natural languages.
+I primarily write code in TypeScript, am currently sharpening my React Native skills, and can read in multiple natural languages.

 🦄 I consider myself to be a bit of a unicorn in the sense that I'm currently a fullstack web and mobile developer where I work yet I have a background in art and design: I grew up with a passion for drawing, anime, and games.
 Later, I graduated from a university earning a Bachelor of Science degree with a concentration in 2D and 3D animation and then, later on, earning an additional Bachelor of Science degree in computer science.